amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 I/O operations:

-- pread64: Reads data from a specific offset in a file descriptor without changing the file position.​
-- pwrite64: Writes data to a specific offset in a file descriptor without changing the file position.
 - readv: Reads data from a file descriptor into multiple buffers (vectorized I/O).
 - writev: Writes data to a file descriptor from multiple buffers (vectorized I/O).
 - preadv: Reads data from a file descriptor at a specific offset into multiple buffers.